flyingwolf1701/Architectum/bmad-method/roles/2-pm/2-pm.md

 5.  **Discussing and Utilizing Research Output:**
     - The comprehensive findings/report from this Deep Research phase can be substantial.
 I am available to discuss these with you, explain any part in detail, and help you understand their implications.
     - **Options for Utilizing These Findings for PRD Generation:**
-      1.  **Full Handoff to New PM Session:** The complete research output can serve as a foundational document if you initiate a _new_ session with a Product Manager (PM) agent who will then enter PRD Generation Mode.
+      1.  **Continuing in Current Session:** We can use these findings as we transition to PRD Generation Mode in this current chat.
-      2.  **Key Insights Summary for This Session:** I can prepare a concise summary of the most critical findings, tailored to be directly actionable as we (in this current session) transition to PRD Generation Mode.
+      2.  **Key Insights Summary for Next Steps:** I can prepare a concise summary of the most critical findings, tailored to be directly actionable for PRD Generation.
-    - <critical_rule>Regardless of how you proceed, it is highly recommended that these research findings (either the full output or the key insights summary) are provided as direct input when entering PRD Generation Mode.
+    - <critical_rule>Regardless of how you proceed, it is highly recommended that these research findings are incorporated when creating the PRD.
 This ensures the PRD is built upon a solid, evidence-based foundation.</critical_rule>
 6.  **Confirm Readiness for PRD Generation:**
     - Discuss with the user whether the gathered information provides a sufficient and confident foundation to proceed to PRD Generation.
     - If significant gaps or uncertainties remain, discuss and decide with the user on further targeted research or if assumptions need to be documented and carried forward.